Thomas Mallouk

 Functional Inorganic Layered Materials

 We are developing a set of soft chemical reactions that topochemically interconvert different structural families of layered and three-dimensionally bonded oxides.
-Layer perovskites, metal phosphates, clays, and other lamellar solids can be grown layer-by-layer and converted to other interesting nanoscale morphologies (such as nano-scrolls and tubes) by means of intercalation, exfoliation, and restacking reactions.
-In collaboration with the Crespi and Terrones groups, we are devising new ways to intercalate and exfoliate metal dichalcogenides, boron nitride, and graphite, without using redox cycles that damage the sheets.
-These unilamellar compounds are of particular interest as novel low-dimensional electronic conductors, as catalyst supports, as electrode materials for batteries, and as ionic conductors.
+Layered metal oxides, metal phosphates, clays, and other lamellar solids can be grown layer-by-layer and converted to other interesting nanoscale morphologies (such as nano-scrolls and tubes) by means of intercalation, exfoliation, and restacking reactions.
+We are devising new ways to intercalate and exfoliate metal dichalcogenides, boron nitride, and graphite, without using redox cycles that damage the sheets.
+These unilamellar compounds are of particular interest as novel low-dimensional electronic conductors, as bipolar membrane catalysts, as electrode materials for batteries, and as hydroxide ion conductors.
+In collaboration with research groups at Penn, Penn State, and other institutions, we are also synthesizing and studying the emergent properties of materials that are porous on different length scales.
+We use porous colloidal crystals as templates to synthesize and study metalattices of semiconductors, ferromagnets, and other materials.

 Selected Publications